Neil Laughton: Circumnavigations

 Laughton holds a number of records for completing first circumnavigations by jet ski and paddle board.
 In 2000 Laughton was with the first team to circumnavigate the British Isles on a jet-ski.
 This 30 day project raised funds for the RNLI.
 This was followed in 2017 by the first jet ski circumnavigation of Ireland again in aid of the RNLI and Help for Heroes.
-Later in 2017, Laughton led a team of paddle-boarders in the first circumnavigation by stand up paddle board of Easter Island in the Pacific in November 2017.
+November 2017, Laughton led a team of paddle-boarders in the first circumnavigation by stand up paddle board of Easter Island in the Pacific.

 Greenland

-In 2005 Laughton led an expedition in Greenland and achieves twelve first ascents of previously unclimbed peaks as well as making and ascent of Gunnbjørn Fjeld the highest mountain north of the Arctic Circle.
+In 2005 Laughton led an expedition in Greenland and achieves twelve first ascents of previously unclimbed peaks as well as making an ascent of Gunnbjørn Fjeld the highest mountain north of the Arctic Circle.

 Sky Car

 In 2009 Laughton undertook a mission to pilot the world's first road legal flying car on a 3600 mi journey by land and air from London to Timbuktu across the Sahara for charity Alive & Kicking.
 Leaving Knightsbridge on 9 January the team completed the expedition on 25 February 2009.
-The Parajet Skycar was driven where there were roads available and flown where they were not, notably over the Straits of Gibraltar.
+The Parajet Skycar was driven where there were roads available and flown where they were not, notably over the Straits of Gibraltar and making a north - south crossing of the sahara desert.